Melodic Composer. Songwriter. Arranger. Pianist

 A special Thank You from Eric to all the Millennials who are fans of his music!
 It is wonderful to see such excited responses for these melodies among those of you who are the future of America and the world.
 Here's hoping that you will continue to support our wonderful music organizations in the coming years and decades!

-Also Note: This website is new, and is still being developed.
-Nonetheless, there is quite a bit of content about Eric's music, and a few other things, on the twenty-one or so pages here.
+Also Note: This website is still being developed.
+Nonetheless, there is quite a bit of content about Eric's music, and a few other things, on the twenty-five or so pages here.
 Click on any one of the page names at the top, and you may want to refresh the site, since new content is being added frequently.

 One of the newest changes on this site is moving backgrounds on most of the pages (although they are not moving on the cell phones we've tried so far, but they are on computers).
 Let us know what you think of them, and don't be afraid to be really honest.
 Like a composition, this website is not in the nearly-complete stage, but more in the what-if-we-tried-it-this-way stage.